 Students enter the UGA Film program at the UGA Flagship Campus in Athens, GA and take classes taught by world-class faculty housed in both the Grady College of Journalism and Mass Communication and the Franklin College of Arts and Sciences.
-Starting in January 2023, we will begin our partnership with Athena Studios, located about 10 minutes from UGA's campus.
-Athena Studios will serve as our production office and dedicated soundstage.
-All UGA MFA FTVDM students will have access to top-of-the-line digital cinema kits, extensive grip and electric packages, and post-production facilities, diving headfirst into writing, directing, and producing for the screen.
+In January 2023, we began our partnership with Athena Studios, located about 10 minutes from UGA's campus.
+Athena Studios serves as our production office and dedicated soundstage.
+All UGA MFA FTVDM students will have access to top-of-the-line digital camera packages, extensive grip and electric equipment, and post-production facilities.
+Students will dive headfirst into writing, directing, and producing for the screen and are encouraged to follow their own interests, inspirations, and artistic voices.
 In short, students in the program learn by doing.